yCENzh/Mizuki/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+### Original Project License

+This project is based on [Fuwari](https://github.com/saicaca/fuwari), which is licensed under the MIT License.
+The original copyright notice and permission notice are included in the LICENSE.MIT file in accordance with the MIT License requirements.

 ## 🙏 Acknowledgements

-- Based on the original [Fuwari](https://github.com/saicaca/fuwari) template
+- Based on the original [Fuwari](https://github.com/saicaca/fuwari) template (MIT License)
 - Built with [Astro](https://astro.build) and [Tailwind CSS](https://tailwindcss.com)
 - Inspired by [Yukina](https://github.com/WhitePaper233/yukina) - a beautiful and elegant blog template
 - Icons from [Iconify](https://iconify.design/)

+### Special Thanks

+- **[Fuwari](https://github.com/saicaca/fuwari)** by saicaca - The original template that this project is based on.
+Thank you for creating such a beautiful and functional template.
+- **[Yukina](https://github.com/WhitePaper233/yukina)** - Thanks for providing design inspiration and creativity that helped shape this project.
+Yukina is an elegant blog template that demonstrates excellent design principles and user experience.

 ### Special Thanks